3D-e-Chem/knime-python-node-archetype/README.md

 1. Adjust version in pom.xml
 2. Update CHANGELOG.md & README.md & archetype-catalog.xml
 3. Commit & push
-4. Create Github release
+4. Create GitHub release
+5. Correct License in the Zenodo entry and publish the entry
-5. Deploy to Bintray, see Deploy chapter below
+6. Deploy to Bintray, see Deploy chapter below

 ### Deploy